 2. Click on properties.

-3. Now, copy location given.
+3. Now, copy the location you can see.

-Command Prompt window with will be opened.
+Command Prompt window will be opened.

 cd paste the file/folder location